-Instead of having to repeat the entire certification process, CompTIA uses a system of Continuing Education Units (CEUs) you can use to renew your A+ credential.
+Instead of repeating the entire certification process, CompTIA uses a system of Continuing Education Units (CEUs) you can use to renew your A+ credential.
 CEUs can be earned through related work experience, training, education and industry activities.
-Each activity is worth a different number of CEUs, so you will likely find yourself completing a few different activities to reach the number required to renew your certification.
+Each activity is worth a different number of CEUs, so you will likely complete a few different activities to reach the number required to renew your certification.

-To renew your credential, you’ll need to fulfill the following in the three-year period between receiving your credential and the date it expires:
+To renew your credential, you’ll need to fulfill the following in the three years between receiving your credential and the date it expires: